tomassilny/unigram-social-network/README.md

 # Unigram - Student's Social Network App

-Social Network App for students - find and follow your friends, share images and your opinions.
+Social Network App for students - find and follow your friends, and share images and your opinions.
 Chat with your friend or make a group.
 This app is very similar to Instagram.

 Technologies:
 - React Native
 - PHP (Laravel)